-I’ve been following cycling since I was plonked in front of the Channel 4 programme back in 1997, the year that Jan Ulrich won his Tour.
+I’ve followed cycling since I was plonked in front of the Channel 4 programme back in 1997, the year Jan Ulrich won his Tour.
 The following year I followed the whole thing and saw Marco Pantani zoom off and win.

 This list is those that have captured my attention and been the stuff of dreams ever since!